 The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Class 2 and Class 4 NIC are payable by self-employed earners and partners in a partnership.
 This guidance note considers Class 2 contributions.
 For Class 4 contributions, see the Class 4 national insurance contributions guidance note.

 Class 2 NIC arise where a self-employed individual has income chargeable to tax as trading income, although there are certain exemptions which are considered below.
-Class 2 NIC are flat rate contributions which is a fixed weekly amount, payable at £3.05 for 2020/21.
+Class 2 NIC are flat rate contributions which is a fixed weekly amount, payable at £3.05 for 2021/22 and 2020/21.
 For the weekly rates prior to that tax year, see the GOV.UK website.

 Class 2 contributions are payable by individuals aged between 16 and the state pension age.
 The age at which individuals are entitled to a state pension is gradually increasing.

 For men born before 6 December 1953, the pensionable age is 65 years.
 For those born after this date, the pensionable age increases in tranches, reaching 68 years for those born after 6 April 1978.